 We’ve spent a lot of time talking about what hydrogen peroxide isn’t good for, and when to use it with extreme caution under the care of a veterinarian or veterinary clinic.
 One mostly safe application for hydrogen peroxide and dogs is in the case of a skunk attack.
-While this only applies to people who live where skunks are common, or when people are camping, this application makes it worth having a bottle or three of hydrogen peroxide on hand, and in your pet first aid kit.
+While this only applies to people who live where skunks are common, or when people are camping, this application makes it worth having a bottle or three of hydrogen peroxide on hand in your medicine cabinet, and in your pet first aid kit.

 Skunks excrete or spray, a highly smelly substance when they feel threatened.
 Even if your dog was just trying to play with its newfound forest friend, any encounter your dog has with a skunk will likely result in them being sprayed with a foul substance.
 If your dog has been skunked, you’ll need to bathe them a few times, at least, to remove the stubborn smell.
 Hydrogen peroxide can help with removing the odor.
 Make a mix of hydrogen peroxide, baking soda, and dish soap.
 Then bathe your dog with this mixture, being sure to avoid their eyes, until the unpleasant smell is gone.
 The only risks here are if your dog has any open wounds because hydrogen peroxide can be irritating to healing skin and getting any of the cleaning mixture your dog’s eyes.
 If any hydrogen peroxide gets in your dog’s eyes, rinse and wash your dog’s eyes for at least 15 minutes.

 If you are treating a dog’s wound or rough skin, consider a plant-based topical with your vet’s guidance.
 Pet Releaf’s Skin & Paw Topical uses CBD to help improve pet skin health.